Upsala, Minnesota: 2000 census

-Politics
+Government

 The Upsala City Council has five members.
 Councilors are elected to a four-year term while the mayor is elected to a two-year term.
 Council members and the mayor must reside within the city.
-The current mayor is Rollie Johnson.
-Current Council members are Robert Maciej, Joan Olson, Dennis Olson, and Brian Lange.
-Upsala's fire chief is Jay Baggenstoss.

 Education

-Upsala Area Schools
+Upsala area schools

 This central Minnesota school is host to about 400 students in grades K-12.
 The school brought country schools together in 1922.
 The original 1922 building was torn down in 2004 and the new school building was built.
 There is an elementary, middle, and high school section all in one school.
 The school is the home of the Cardinals.
 In football, baseball, and track & field, Upsala combines with Swanville Area Schools as the Upsala Swanville Area (USA) Patriots.
 The Upsala Cardinal boys' basketball team competed at the state level in 2011 and 2013.
 The Upsala girls' basketball team also made it to the state tournament in 2013.
 The USA Patriot football team competed at the state level in 2012 and 2013.
-Other clubs the high school offers include FFA, Team 4480 UC-Robotics, Drama Club, and Knowledge Bowl.
+Other clubs the high school offers include FFA, Team 4480 UC-Botics, Drama Club, and Knowledge Bowl.